-CURRENT METHOD NEW METHOD DETAILS LDAP Local Contact ThreatQ Support.
+CURRENT METHOD NEW METHOD DETAILS ⚠ ThreatQuotient strongly recommends that you perform a full backup before changing your authentication method.
+SAML Local Contact ThreatQ Support.
+Local LDAP Current ThreatQ accounts will be mapped using the user's email address and users will continue to use the local login method - see Local Login.
+See the LDAP Authentication topic for details on this setup process. ⚠ ThreatQuotient strongly recommends that you perform a full backup before changing your authentication method.
+LDAP Local Contact ThreatQ Support.
 LDAP SAML LDAP must be disabled before enabling SAML.
 No account updates are required if the unique account identifier for LDAP was the user's email address.
 The LDAP group that is mapped to the ThreatQ Maintenance role will have to be mapped to different user role as SAML does not allow maintenance account mapping.
 SAML LDAP SAML must be disabled before enabling LDAP.
 No account updates are required if the unique account identifier for SAML was the user's email address.
+SAML or LDAP SSL Client Certificate Authentication If you want to migrate from LDAP or SAML authentication to SSL Client Certificate